Pulmonary hypertension

 • Right-sided heart enlargement and heart failure.
 Also called cor pulmonale, this condition causes the heart's right lower chamber to get larger.
 The chamber has to pump harder than usual to move blood through narrowed or blocked lung arteries.

-As a result, the heart walls thicken.
+As a result, the heart walls get thick.
 The right lower heart chamber stretches to increase the amount of blood it can hold.
-These changes create more strain on the heart, and eventually the right lower heart chamber fails.
+These changes create more strain on the heart.
+Eventually the right lower heart chamber fails.

-• Irregular heartbeats.
-Pulmonary hypertension can cause changes in the heartbeat, called arrhythmias, which can be life-threatening.
+• Irregular heartbeats, also called arrhythmias.
+Pulmonary hypertension can cause changes in the heartbeat, which can be life-threatening.

 • Bleeding in the lungs.
-Pulmonary hypertension can lead to life-threatening bleeding into the lungs and coughing up blood.
+Pulmonary hypertension can lead to life-threatening bleeding in the lungs and coughing up blood.

 • Pregnancy complications.
 Pulmonary hypertension can be life-threatening for the mother and the developing baby.